riyadhalnur/LM35_library_for_Arduino/README.md

 To get the temperature in Fahrenheit, use TempInFahrenheit.
     ```temps.TempInFahrenheit```

+## Changelog
+Changes in 1.1
+* Fixed few lines of code
+* Cleanup of original code
+* Updated README

+## Planned Updates
+These are ideas that I'm currently working on implementing in future updates.
+I don't know how successful I will be in completing them but I will be activiely developing it in this repo.
+So if anyone wants to help out, you are most welcome.
+* Processing sketch to plot temperature readings in real-time
+* Add interaction to plot
+* Store temperature data in MySQL database
+* Use database records to draw jQuery based plots on webpage

 ## License
-This library is released under the GNU General Public License 2.0.
+This library is released under the GNU General Public License 2.1.
 To read the full text visit the [site](https://gnu.org/licenses/gpl.html).

 ## More information
 For more information, please visit [riyadhalnur.wordpress.com](http://riyadhalnur.wordpress.com)

+Follow me on [twitter](https://twitter.com/riyadhalnur),  [LinkedIn](http://www.linkedin.com/riyadhalnur),  [Google+](http://plus.google.com/riyadhalnur) or [Facebook](http://www.facebook.com/riyadhalnur).

 Copyright &copy; 2013 Riyadh Al Nur.
 All rights reserved.